bgola/hydra/README.md

 # Fork:

-This is my fork of Hydra by @ojack
+This is my fork of Hydra by https://github.com/ojack

 I added an OSC receiver so I can send OSC messages to eval javascript code.
 My main usage is to send new Hydra code / patches from SuperCollider.